How To Stop A Dog From Whining

-That is much better than barking, or whining in my opinion and I can easily walk away or ignore it if I so choose.
+In my opinion, that is much better than constantly bumping me with his nose and I can easily ignore it if I so choose.

 A Means of Misguided Communication

-But I don’t want to inadvertently teach my puppy that whining is the means of communication that I need in order for him to receive what he wants!
+We don’t want to inadvertently teach a puppy that whining, or crying, is the means of communication we need in order for him to receive what he wants!

-This means he that he will whine when he wants everything.
+This means he will whine when he wants everything.

-And, it also means that he will whine aggressively when he is ignored.
+It also means he will whine aggressively when ignored.